Andrew Henderson

 In the case of live-in, adopted, or surrogate children, all relevant documents need to be submitted alongside the application.
 If both parents also share joint legal custody of the child, then a duly notarized consent letter from both parents must accompany the application.

-If you’re applying under the foreign spouse category, the turnaround time for this application is about ten to twelve weeks as the applicant must go through a police check.
+If you’re applying under the foreign spouse category, you need to be married for at least two years.
+The turnaround time for this application is about ten to twelve weeks, as the applicant must go through a police check.
+Then a consent letter from your spouse to issue the OCI on the basis of Indian origin should be duly signed and dated is the last requirement.

-Other Notable Requirements to Consider for Your OCI Application
+Other Notable Requirements to Consider

 There might be an interview somewhere in the application process.
 Some of these interviews may be taken over audio or video calls.
 It’s best to keep in mind that you will be interviewed by officers from the High Commission so these interviews may be formal.

-Not only that, but if the child’s parents, grandparents, or great-grandparents were at any point citizens of Pakistan or Bangladesh, then they would not be eligible.
+As mentioned, citizens of Pakistan or Bangladesh are ineligible to apply for OCI.
+It doesn’t matter if they were previously citizens of India.
+Your dependents can’t be tied to either of the countries mentioned above.
+Not only that, if the child’s parents, grandparents, or great-grandparents were at any point citizens of Pakistan or Bangladesh, then they would not be eligible.

 Why India’s OCI Might Be for You